shypiguy/rpi_weather_clock/README.md

 ## Purpose:

-This program indicates current weather conditions on an analog guage driven by a unipolar stepper motor connected to the GPIO pins of a Raspberry Pi computer.
+This program indicates current weather conditions on an analog gauge driven by a unipolar stepper motor connected to the GPIO pins of a Raspberry Pi computer.

 ## User experience: